shosseini811/AFS_WineQuality/README.md

 12 - **quality** (score between 0 and 10)

+### Partial least squares (PLS)
+Partial least squares (PLS) regression is a powerful and frequently applied technique in multivariate statistical process control when the process variables are highly correlated.
+The selection of the number of latent variables to build a representative model is an important issue [1].
+Before performing PLS, the predictors should be centered and scaled, especially if the predictors are on scales of differing magnitude.
+PLS will seek directions of maximum variation while simultaneously considering correlation with the response.
+Even with the constraint of correlation with the response, it will be more naturally drawn towards predictors with large variation.
+Therefore, predictors should be adequately preprocessed before performing PLS.
+For more information about PLS, please look at [1].

 ### Exploratory data analysis
 This [link](https://rpubs.com/Daria/57835) is a good resource to look at the insights from the data.